Azure-Samples/ms-identity-msal-java-samples/2-client-side/Device-Code-Flow/README.md

 - Acquire an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))

 To emulate an app on a device that is not capable of showing a UX, the sample is packaged as a Java console application.
-The application signs-in users with Azure Active Directory (Azure AD), using the Microsoft Authentication Library for Java (MSAL4J) to obtain a JWT access token through the OAuth 2.0 protocol.
+The application signs-in users with Microsoft Entra ID, using the Microsoft Authentication Library for Java (MSAL4J) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is then used to call the Microsoft Graph API to obtain information about the user who signed-in.
 The sample is structured as such so that you can call your own API.

 ![Topology](./ReadmeFiles/Topology.png)